By Michael McAllister

 While the League of Women Voters is nonpartisan, it does advocate when issues arise.
 It employs a lobbyist and encourages members to engage issues with questions and letters to elected officials and policymakers.

 Recently, League efforts involving Iowa’s rejection of ballots from people mistakenly identified as felons have become known.
-On August 8, The Des Moines Register’slead article reported that the Iowa League of Women Voters and the Brennan Center for Justice, a nonpartisan institute that researches law and policy issues, advised Secretary of State Paul Pate by letter that Iowa’s ballot rejections “is believed to be in violation of federal law and must be remedied.”
+On August 8, The Des Moines Register’slead article reported that the Iowa League of Women Voters and the Brennan Center for Justice, a nonpartisan institute that researches law and policy issues, advised Secretary of State Paul Pate by letter that Iowa’s ballot rejections “is believed to be in violation of federal law and must be remedied.” his comment is here and you can check out more commentary by lawyers on that website.

 The letter, dated June 13, was not intended for public release.
 The Registerstates, “it was inadvertently published with information intended for voter advocates.”
 Put another way, neither the Iowa League of Women Voters nor the Brennan Center sought to call attention to their conclusions beyond the bounds of the secretary of state’s office.